 As they sat in the comfort of each other's arms, she told them of how there were various parts of her day where she had no memory of her actions.
 How'd she suddenly just find herself standing in some far corridor of the castle, having no clue how she got there.

 She also told them of the mornings she woke up with blood on her robes, and how she eventually began to fear that she was the one behind the attacks and that the mysterious diary she was writing in was the cause of it.

 Finally, she told that she was so horrified by her actions regarding the latest attack that she tried to get rid of the diary by flushing it down Moaning Myrtle's toilet, but that the Aurors had arrested her later that night.

 "I'm going to be expelled aren't I," said Ginny, as she attempted to wipe the tears out of her eyes.
 "I've been looking forward to going to Hogwarts ever since Bill went and now I'm not even going to be able to finish my first year!"

 Arthur and Molly didn't really have an answer for her, other than to hug her tighter in comfort, so Amelia was left to provide a verbal response.

-"I don't think you will be, you're parents will have to speak with Headmaster Dumbledore about it tomorrow, but it isn't likely.
-I think if anything you should just take the rest of the year off and return in the fall once all this is behind us."
+"I don't think you will be.
+Your parents will have to speak with Headmaster Dumbledore about it tomorrow, but it isn't likely.
+I think if anything, you should just take the rest of the year off and return in the fall once all this is behind us."

 Unsurprisingly, this answer did little to quell Ginny's sobs.